How to Avoid Societal Collapse

 Take advantage of convexity.
 Be on the lookout for situations where the cost of doing something is small but the potential gain is vast.
 Think like Bob Ross when he said, “We don’t make mistakes; we just have happy accidents.”

 Keep your skin in the game.
 Don’t advocate risks that you haven’t taken yourself.
-Just think of those asshole Goldman Sachs managers.
-Actually use the products you create and sell.
+(Just think of those asshole Goldman Sachs managers, and do precisely the opposite of what they do.)
+Use the products you create and sell.
 Or if you’re feeling extra honorable, act like a firefighter by putting your skin in someone else’s game.

 Avoid shame.
 Instead of defining your goals and actions by what you want to be or do—a huge, overwhelming field of possibility—use the much clearer definitions of who you don’t want to be, of what you don’t want to do.
 Keep your personal villains in mind.
-As long as you let those negative examples to guide you, you’ll be shame free.
+As long as you let those negative examples guide you, you’ll be free of shame.
 It’s a much clearer metric than “happiness.”

 The world gets more complex and unfathomable every day.
 I hope you find Taleb’s thinking as useful as I do.